 First, a little myth busting.
-First, all the electric bikes we carry can be ridden like conventional bikes, by pedaling and using the gears.
-There is no drag from a turned-off motor.
-Ebikes tend to be about 15 lbs heavier than standard bikes, due to the weight of the motor, battery and controller, which could affect your hill climbing ability.
+All our ebikes can be ridden like conventional bikes, simply by pedaling and using the standard gears.
+There is no drag or resistance from a turned-off motor.
+That being said, ebikes do tend to be heavier than standard bikes, due to the added weight of the motor, battery and controller.

 We use watt-hours to measure the energy capacity of a battery pack, and this will help you figure out how long you can ride your ebike before fully discharging the battery.
 But before we get into watt-hours (symbolized Wh), let’s first review what a watt itself is.

 A watt (W) is a unit of power, and power is the rate at which energy is produced or consumed.
 Think of watts as a measure of electrical flow.
 Does an electrical device need a big flow or a small flow to work?
 For example, a 100W light bulb uses energy at a higher rate than a 60W bulb; this means that the 100W light bulb needs a bigger “flow” to work.
 Likewise, the rate at which your solar energy system “flows” power into your home is measured in watts.